AutoSail-MDH/autosail/src/pkgs/rudder_control/README.md

 ros2 run rudder_control set_next_position
 ```
 The set_next_position executable publishes the next position, which is the Latitude/Longitude values of where the next position is.
 You can change this in real time.
-In a new terminal:
+I`/path/next_position`n a new terminal:

 ```bash
 cd ~/ros2_ws/autosail